Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Maxima in the thermodynamic response functions

 \section{Maxima in the thermodynamic response functions}

 The non-monotonic behavior in the SAXS region bears much resemblance to recent results on supercooled water~\cite{Kim2017}, where it is found to associate with the liquid-liquid transition.
 We now look further into the extent of similarities between the two systems.
 The density maximum at 4 $^\circ$C is often thought to be a salient anomaly of water.
-Figure~\ref{fig:Te_density} shows our results from all three scans on the density of supercooled liquid Te obtained with X-ray transmission measurements (see Supplementary Materials).
+Figure~\ref{fig:Te_density} shows our results from all three scans on the density of supercooled liquid Te obtained with X-ray transmission measurements (see SI Appendix).
 The results are consistent between scans, and all agree well with the values previously reported by Tsuchiya~\cite{Tsuchiya1991}.
 The inset shows the same data plotted on reduced scales normalized by the maximum density $\rho_\mathrm{max}=5.77$ g/cm$^3$ and the corresponding temperature $T_{\rho\mathrm{max}}=729$ K. When the available data on water is plotted on the same reduced scale (with $\rho_\mathrm{max}=1$ g/cm$^3$ and $T_{\rho\mathrm{max}}=277$ K), a remarkable resemblance between the two systems can be observed, as has been pointed out in the literature~\cite{Kanno2001,Angell2007a}.
+In comparison, other tetrahedral systems such as silica (in experiment)~\cite{Angell1976} and silicon (in simulation)~\cite{Angell1996} show a density maximum that is significantly broader.
+Thus, the similarities between Te and water may suggest that the degree of structural ordering is comparable between them~\cite{Shi2018}.

-As in the case of water~\cite{Gallo2016}, the density anomaly in liquid Te suggests the existence of liquid polymorphism.
+As in the case of water~\cite{Gallo2016}, the density anomaly in liquid Te hints at the possible existence of liquid polymorphism.
 To provide further evidence for this scenario, in Fig.~\ref{fig:Te_SAXS_summary} we show, with colored symbols representing different scans, four properties of liquid Te: (a) the $Q \to 0$ limit of the structure factor, $S(0)$, (b) the isothermal compressibility, $\kappa_T\equiv -V^{-1}(\partial V/\partial P)_T$, (c) the temperature derivative of the position of the first peak, $Q_{m1}$, and (d) the opposite of the thermal expansion coefficient $\alpha_P \equiv V^{-1}(\partial V/\partial T)_P$.
 Of these quantities, $Q_{m1}$ can be obtained from the WAXS data in a straightforward way, and $\alpha_P$ can be derived from the density measurement shown above.
 To obtain $S(0)$ and $\kappa_T$, we use the following relation~\cite{Svergun1987}: